 "As an adult in my late twenties, pursing ministry meant going through lots of transitions.
 I remember my final night at the Post Office.
 I handed my identification badge to my supervisor as I left the building for the last time.
 To this day I have never forgotten what he said to me – 'You'll be back.'
 Those words stung, but they never came to pass.
 I have learned, as have many others, that wherever God guides, He also provides.
 Truly, that has been the story of my life.
 I will tell anyone who will listen that my loving Father, the only true living God, can definitely be trusted."

 "Throughout my life there have been many times when God touched me in a way that changed me.
-Since 1990 when I was ordained as a pastor, there have been five extraordinary times when God completely redirected me by either opening the way for me to have a much greater intimacy with Him or by transforming my understanding of Him and His word.
+Since 1990 when I was ordained, there have been five extraordinary times when God completely redirected me by either opening the way for me to have a much greater intimacy with Him or by transforming my understanding of Him and His word.
 Actually, when I think about it, in some way, both of those things happened each of those five times."

 "The powerful and amazing thing about all of these transitions is that God gave me things I didn't even know to ask for.
 After years of life and ministry, this is my testimony about God and His love, grace, and goodness.
 Today, I walk in what I do because God showed me the way.
 I came into everything I know, believe, and practice in a very honest way.
 It wasn't because of a conference, book, website, or movement.
 It was totally and completely because of Him and by the leading of His hand - and my heart is to share with others what He has showed me and taught me even as He continues to grow and transform me, my life, and my ministry.
 There is not one transition or truth that is more important than another.
 They are all important and have built on each other, but I will say that the revelation I received from God in 2012, the one that awakened me to my Hebrew heritage, has been like being 'born again' again."